 This is why many cats develop health issues after years (months, or even weeks) spent eating only dry, low-quality, massively-produced cat food like Meow Mix.

 We provide Yoda a quality dry and wet cat food mix.
 Sometimes dry food, sometimes wet food, and sometimes human food.
-Check out our pawesome article on safe human foods that cats can eat and our FAQ about what cats can eat.
+Check out our pawesome articles on feline nutrition here: human foods that cats can eat and our FAQ about what cats can eat.

 Side note: We found a really cool pre-made frozen raw diet for pets that contains ground chicken bones, meat, organs, etc. in the local supermarket here in Kathmandu.
 Feel free to ask us questions or read about mine and Yoda’s adventure flying to Nepal!

 Make the smart choice and opt to provide your cat with a healthy, balanced and nutritious diet.

 TIP: The money you spend on providing your cat a healthy, nutritious diet can actually save you tons of money by avoiding costly vet bills.
 Feeding your cat a bio-appropriate diet will impact your cat’s health – tremendously, and positively!